Getting started

 df.taxon, # tip labels

-PGBP.UnivariateBrownianMotion, # type of evolutionary model
+PGBP.UnivariateBrownianMotion, # evolutionary model

-(1.0, 0)); # starting parameters: σ2 = 1.0, μ = 0.0
+(1.0, 0), # starting parameters: σ2 = 1.0, μ = 0.0

-julia> mod # ML estimates
+julia> fitted # ML estimate of parameters

 Univariate Brownian motion